docker/docs/content/desktop/faqs/windowsfaqs.md

 If your admin account is different to your user account, add the **docker-users** group.
 Run **Computer Management** as an administrator and navigate to **Local Users* and Groups** > **Groups** > **docker-users**.

 Right-click to add the user to the group.
-Log out and log back in for the changes to take effect.
+Sign out and sign back in for the changes to take effect.

 ### Why does Docker Desktop fail to start when anti-virus software is installed?